broadwayinc/skapi-documentation/database/referencing.md

 Referencing has several powerful features that allow you to build complex data structures.

+The reference record owns all the referenced records.

-The source of the reference record can also choose to have authority to remove the referenced records owned by other users, give access to private records, and set restrictions on referencing.
+Meaning, the user who uploaded the source of the reference record can have authority to remove the referenced records owned by other users, have access to private referenced records, and set restrictions on indexing for referencing records.

+When user uploads a private record with a reference, the user who uploaded the source reference record will also have access to the private record that is referenced.
+In this case both private record owner and the source reference record owner will have access to the private record.

 To reference a record, you'll need to specify the `record_id` or `unique_id` of the record you want to reference in the `reference` parameter in the `config` object.